rscobie/ECE_573_FINAL_PROJECT/README.md

 to launch the project in its entirety, run
 `roslaunch ECE_573_FINAL_PROJECT dynamic_world.launch`

+Note that at the moment, the gazebo simulation will continue to run even if the client window is closed.
+If the application needs to be closed and reopened, errors may occur due to the car already being spawned, and existing chunks from the last session still being present.
+For best results, delete all models before closing the simulaton.

 # run tests
 do `rosrun ECE_573_FINAL_PROJECT test_node.py` to run tests